Maryville, Missouri: Miscellaneous

 In 1969, Maryville received an All-America City Award.

 In 1987, the Palms Bar in town began sponsoring the "World's Shortest Saint Patrick's Day Parade."
 The parades, which are less than a block long, have been getting shorter each year as other towns compete for the title.
-One of the mainstays of events has been a garbage truck driving down the street at the beginning, pouring out buckets of green water as a Maryville homage to the dyeing of the Chicago River green.
+One of the mainstays of events has been a cement truck driving down the street at the beginning, pouring out buckets of green water as a Maryville homage to the dyeing of the Chicago River green.
 In 2015, the parade moved from being a block off the square to actually being on the square after it became sponsored by Burny's Sports Bar.

 In 1994, Mozingo Lake opened east of Maryville.
 Its Mozingo Lake Golf Course has courses designed by Donald Sechrest and Tom Watson (which opened in 2016).

 In 1996, the Maryville Treatment Center, a minimum security prison, opened in a renovated Franciscan Sisters of Mary Motherhouse which had been built in 1947 and has a landmark yellow steeple on the bluffs above the One Hundred and Two River on the east side of Maryville.